Claudia-Angelica T.C. Barr

 Claudia Barr has served as chair of physics since January of 2012 and chair of chemistry and physics since April 2017.
 She is an astrophysicist who loves to share her passion of astronomy with people of all ages.
 Her passion has helped grow STEM Night into a successful event for junior high students, and future plans include a STEM summer camp.

-She is an active leader in the Boy Scouts of America with her daughter, who is Life rank, and her son, who is now an Eagle Scout.
+She is an active leader in the Boy Scouts of America.
+Both her daughter and son have earned the rank of Eagle Scout.
 She would happily work with any age Scout, or any youth for that matter, to fuel passion and interest in astronomy.

 Her research interests include physics education along with an exploration of nearby galaxies in wavelengths from the ultraviolet to the infrared to better understand more distant galaxies (using ground-based telescopes and space-based telescopes, including the Hubble Space Telescope).